Censorship: Self-censorship

 Self-censorship is the act of censoring or classifying one's own discourse.
 This is done out of fear of, or deference to, the sensibilities or preferences (actual or perceived) of others and without overt pressure from any specific party or institution of authority.
 Self-censorship is often practiced by film producers, film directors, publishers, news anchors, journalists, musicians, and other kinds of authors, including individuals who use social media.

 According to a Pew Research Center and the Columbia Journalism Review survey, "About one-quarter of the local and national journalists say they have purposely avoided newsworthy stories, while nearly as many acknowledge they have softened the tone of stories to benefit the interests of their news organizations.
 Fully four-in-ten (41%) admit they have engaged in either or both of these practices."

 Threats to media freedom have shown a significant increase in Europe in recent years, according to a study published in April 2017 by the Council of Europe.

 This results in a fear of physical or psychological violence, and the ultimate result is self-censorship by journalists.

 Copy, picture, and writer approval

 Copy approval is the right to read and amend an article, usually an interview, before publication.
 Many publications refuse to give copy approval but it is increasingly becoming common practice when dealing with publicity anxious celebrities.
 Picture approval is the right given to an individual to choose which photos will be published and which will not.
 Robert Redford is well known for insisting upon picture approval.
 Writer approval is when writers are chosen based on whether they will write flattering articles or not.
-Hollywood publicist Pat Kingsley is known for banning certain writers who wrote undesirably about one of her clients from interviewing any of her other clients.
+American entertainment publicist Pat Kingsley is known for banning certain writers who wrote undesirably about one of her clients from interviewing any of her other clients.